indygreg/PyOxidizer/tugger/docs/tugger.rst

 Shipping Applications with ``tugger``
 =====================================

 The Tugger project aims to make it easy to ship applications.

-Tugger is a Rust crate containing code related to application distribution.
-Tugger defines a Starlark dialect so Starlark configuration files can be used to script the generation of distributable artifacts.
+It does so by implementing generic functionality related to application distribution in a myriad (fleet?) of individual, domain-specific crates.
+See :ref:`tugger_crates` for more.
+Tugger supports generating distributable artifacts in common formats such as Windows ``.msi`` installers, Debian ``.deb`` files, and Snapcraft ``.snap`` files.

+Tugger's Rust crates can be consumed as regular Rust library crates by any project and are explicitly designed for this use case.
+Tugger also defines a Starlark dialect (Starlark is a Python-like configuration language), enabling applications to define packaging functionality in configuration files, which Tugger can execute.
 The Starlark dialect is effectively a scriptable interface to Tugger's Rust internals.

 Tugger is part of the PyOxidizer Project and is developed inside the PyOxidizer repository at https://github.com/indygreg/PyOxidizer.
 However,